Genesis: Together and Apart

+Production

+According to Tony Banks, the first cut of the documentary was "terrible" and a new director was quickly hired to recut it, which improved it, but he said that "things were in there that shouldn't have been" and "overall the thing didn't do its job", adding that there had been better documentaries made on the band previously.

 Reception

 The Daily Telegraphs reviewer Ceri Radford described the documentary as "excellent" and "an entertaining riff on their success over the years".
-Writing for The Arts Desk, Adam Sweeting was not as impressed.
-He stated: "All of the group's serpentine twists and turns were dutifully recorded in this 90-minute documentary", but he concluded: "It's an awesome tale in its way, yet the endless list of hit records and enormous tours eventually became tedious, and somehow Genesis managed to remain untouched by all the history going on around them."
+Writing for The Arts Desk, Adam Sweeting was not as impressed, stating: "All of the group's serpentine twists and turns were dutifully recorded in this 90-minute documentary", but he concluded: "It's an awesome tale in its way, yet the endless list of hit records and enormous tours eventually became tedious, and somehow Genesis managed to remain untouched by all the history going on around them."

-Following its broadcast, guitarist Steve Hackett expressed his displeasure, describing the documentary as a "biased account of Genesis history" that "totally ignores" his solo work.
+Following its broadcast, Hackett expressed his displeasure, describing the documentary as a "biased account of Genesis history" that "totally ignores" his solo work.
 "I tend to agree with him," remarked Rutherford.
 "I emailed him to say that.
 But it wasn't our fault; we weren't entirely in charge [of the editing]."
 Hackett's screentime was also noticeably minimal and his fans were mostly supportive of his complaint, posting hundreds of comments hailing his music and career.

-The documentary was also criticised by some fans as it featured no mention of Ray Wilson or his three-year tenure with the band, and also features very little information on Selling England by the Pound (1973) and Wind & Wuthering (1976) – both very popular among fans – along with several other aspects of the band's history.
+The documentary was also criticised by some fans as it features no mention of Ray Wilson's three-year tenure with the band, and also very little information on Selling England by the Pound (1973) and Wind & Wuthering (1976) – both very popular among fans – along with several other aspects of the band's history.